burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // int (*f2_ptr)() = f2; // Compile time Error
 ```

 Starting from C++14, there is an extra feature for Lambdas **"init capture"**.

-It allows performing arbitrary declaration of closure data members:
+This feature allows performing arbitrary declaration of closure data members:

 ```cpp
 auto interpolate =
 [min = toFloat(0), max = toFloat(255)](int value)->float { return (value - min) / (max - min);};
 ```

 Next, starting from C++14, you may not want to specify types of arguments.
-It's called **generic lambdas**.
+This form of lambda is called **generic lambdas**.

 A *generic lambda* is a lambda expression where at least one placeholder type such as `auto`, `auto&`, or `const auto&` was in used.
 That turns the function call operator of the generated class for lambda into a template call operator.